-- Parent Survey made available to parents/community - Parent Letter sent to schools for distribution to parents about the availability of the survey - Update Title I Handbook - A Budget Statement sent to each school at the end of the month.
-Review listed expenditures for accuracy and review progress in spending. - Meet with Homeless Liaison concerning Homeless Program and needs - Migrant Educational Program, SIS and Occupational Survey Updates - Communicate with Neglected Facility and provide support and technical assistance
+- Parent Survey made available to parents/community - Parent Letter sent to schools for distribution to parents about the availability of the survey - Update Federal Programs Handbook - A Budget Statement sent to each school at the end of the month.
+Review listed expenditures for accuracy and review progress in spending. - Monthly Time and Effort Sheets signed and turned in if applicable. - Meet with Homeless Liaison concerning Homeless Program and needs - Migrant Educational Program, SIS and Occupational Survey Updates - Communicate with Neglected Facility and provide support and technical assistance